 Cheryl Y. Sew Hoy was harassed by a powerful and well-known venture capitalist in Silicon Valley one night at an after-work event.
 Horrified but relieved she was able to escape his advances, Cheryl waited a few years to speak up about her experience, knowing well that she could lose her credibility and power in Silicon Valley if she told her story.
 Once other women started coming forward, Cheryl went public about her own story of harassment.
 In the aftermath, her assailant issued her an apology; Cheryl now fights to create change for other entrepreneurs through her initiative, #MovingForward.

 Tonay Exum is an Iraq War veteran, a rape survivor and a mother of two.
-Tonya’s harassment from co-workers and supervisors at Ford began on her first day on the job more than seven years ago and has persisted for her entire employment.
+Tonya’s harassment from co-workers and supervisors at a major auto company began on her first day on the job more than seven years ago and has persisted for her entire employment.
 Despite her continued attempts to report the harassment and assault she experiences daily, the behavior continues, and Tonya lives in a state of fear and paranoia.
-She is fighting against a decades-long toxic workplace culture at Ford but is determined to make lasting change for herself and other women.
+She is fighting against a decades-long toxic workplace culture but is determined to make lasting change for herself and other women.

 Marie Angel Hernandez, Restaurant Worker and Trans Rights Activist

 Marie Angel Hernandez escaped Honduras when she was a teenager, coming to the United States in search of a better life and the freedom to come out as a transgender woman.
 When she got to Texas, however, Marie’s restaurant manager would not allow her to present as a female, insisting that if she wanted to keep her job she would have to present as a male.
 With limited options for income and stability, Marie stayed, hiding her gender identity.
 Marie now fights for trans workers’ rights.

 Heath Phillips, US Navy Veteran